How should I apply for financial aid?

 When can I expect to get a response from your office?

-What is a financial aid award?
+What is a loan aid offer?

 Students must request additional loan funds that exceed their cost of attendance in writing.
 If the request is granted, students can apply for alternative student loans to help cover the cost of attendance for their program each academic year.
 Please see the Duke University Recommended Lender List for additional recommendations.